chorpo/SitecoreExperienceCommerce9Documentation/README.md

 Official Sitecore Experience Commerce 9 Documentation is in HTML and split into seperate files.
 This repository contains documentation for three guides which is suitable for eReaders.
 All HTML pages from official documentation have been merged together and all unneccesary page parts have been removed (left side menu, footer and so on).
 I have also added table of content.

-Three guides included in this repository and converted for eReaders:
+Four guides included in this repository and converted for eReaders:
 - SXA Storefront - Taken from https://doc.sitecore.net/sxa_storefront
 - Commerce Connect Components - Taken from https://doc.sitecore.net/sitecore_commerce/commerce_connect_components
 - Setting up Commerce Connect - Taken from https://doc.sitecore.net/sitecore_commerce/setting_up_commerce_connect
+- Sitecore Experience Commerce Reports - Taken from https://doc.sitecore.net/sitecore_commerce/reports

 You can find in this repository 3 types of files under each documentation folder: